MhAmine/datamgmt/checklist_initial_review.md

 ### Deadlines

-If the PI is checking about dates/timing: &gt; We process submissions in the order in which they are received, and yours still has a few ahead of it in our queue.
+If the PI is checking about dates/timing:

+> We process submissions in the order in which they are received, and yours still has a few ahead of it in our queue.
 Are you facing any deadlines?
 If so, we may be able to expedite publication of your submission.

 ### Pre-set DOI's

-If the PI needs DOI's right away: &gt; We can provide you with pre-set DOI's that you can reference in your paper.
+If the PI needs DOI's right away:

+> We can provide you with pre-set DOI's that you can reference in your paper.
 However, they will not render until we are finished processing your submission.

 Title
 -----